How do you identify your ideal customers? What makes them tick? Are they men or women? Young or old? Rich or poor? Are they educated or uneducated?

 #1 Use CRM to Inform Your Segmentation

 Among its other functions, CRM offers a consolidated customer database and lead segmentation tools to assist your segmentation efforts.
 Moreover, tracking customer interactions and recurring inquiries allows you to optimise customer support and post-sale engagement.
-Finally, many such solutions that specialise in analytics – dubbed Analytical CRM – offer profitability analysis to inform value-based segmentation.
+Finally, many such solutions specialising in analytics – dubbed Analytical CRM – offer profitability analysis to inform value-based segmentation.
 Thus, you must use everything your CRM offers if you already use CRM.

 #2 Examine Your Segments for Both Accuracy and Width